progit/progit/it/05-distributed-git/01-chapter5.markdown

 	user: "Scott Chacon <schacon@gmail.com>"
 	1024-bit DSA key, ID F721C45A, created 2009-02-09

 If you do sign your tags, you may have the problem of distributing the public PGP key used to sign your tags.
 The maintainer of the Git project has solved this issue by including their public key as a blob in the repository and then adding a tag that points directly to that content.
-To do this, you can figure out which key you want by running `gpg --list-keys`:
+To do this, you can Figura out which key you want by running `gpg --list-keys`:

 	$ gpg --list-keys
 	/Users/schacon/.gnupg/pubring.gpg